top of page

-Where Every Meal Tells a Thousand-Year Story: Italian Culinary Heritage Earns UNESCO Recognition
+Where Every Meal Tells a Thousand-Year Story: Italy's UNESCO-Recognized Culinary Heritage

 There's a particular kind of magic that unfolds when you're seated at a weathered wooden table in Emilia-Romagna, watching a grandmother's hands work fresh egg pasta into ribbons of tagliatelle.
 The gesture is unhurried, practiced, passed down through generations like a whispered secret.
 She doesn't measure ingredients—she feels them.
 The flour knows her touch.
 The eggs settle into wells she's carved ten thousand times before.